DegreeTransitional Doctor of Physical Therapy (tDPT)

 No credit will be awarded to students for experiential learning.

-All applicants to the Transitional Doctor of Physical Therapy (tDPT) program must meet the following criteria at the time of application:
+All applicants to the tDPT program must meet the following criteria at the time of application:

 - Have completed a baccalaureate (BPT) or master (MPT) level degree in physical therapy from a Physical Therapy program accredited by the Commission on Accreditation in Physical Therapy (CAPTE) or equivalent